Florianópolis Gay Carnival

 Florianópolis Gay Carnival (often just referred to as Floripa Gay Carnival) is an LGBT carnival located in Florianópolis, Brazil.
 The carnival includes the Pop Gay competition, a beauty contest for drag queens and transgender people.
 The Pop Gay Festival during Carnival and our pride parade, both with around 40,000 to 50,000 people.

-The Bar of Deca, is the most famous gay beach bar in the city, has DJs from 1 PM until well after the sunset in Summer, in Mole Beach, most frequented by LGBT people.
+The Bar of Deca, is the most famous gay beach bar in the city, has DJs from 1 PM until well after the sunset in Summer, in Mole Beach, most frequented by LGBTQ people.